Thinking about filing bankruptcy? Need cash?

 But for the debtor in bankruptcy, significant transfers of assets with intent to hinder, delay or defraud creditors constitute a ground to deny an individual a discharge in bankruptcy.
 11 USC 7272(2).

-Sales for today’s value
+Sell for today’s value

 You are absolutely free to dispose of assets before your bankruptcy is filed if you get “reasonably equivalent value” in return.
 That’s legalese for getting what it’s worth.